Types of skin problems with cancer

 Pressure sores are wounds that develop when the skin is damaged by constant pressure or friction.
 When you have cancer, you are at risk of developing pressure sores if you can’t move around very well.
 If your skin is very dry or very sweaty it is also more likely to get sore.
 But remember there are things you can do to help prevent pressure sores.
-The National Institute for Health and Clinical Excellence's (NICE) guidelines say that people who are at risk of developing pressure sores should have a special mattress.
-They also say that a health professional should make an assessment to help prevent and if you have pressure sores treat them.
+The National Institute for Health and Care Excellence (NICE) guidelines say that people who are at risk of developing pressure sores should have a special mattress.
+They also say that a health professional should make an assessment to help prevent pressure sores.

 The section about pressure sores includes information about early signs to look out for, how to prevent sores developing and how to treat them if they happen.